 The Asian Animation Summit (AAS) is an annual event designed to showcase Asia's strongest animated projects looking for investors and partners, and to stimulate co-production and co-financing of animation in the region.
-Participants will spend three days attending presentations of new children's TV/web series concepts from Australia, Korea, Malaysia and Thailand.
+Participants will spend three days attending presentations of new children's TV/web series concepts from Australia, Korea, Malaysia, Thailand and elsewhere in Asia.
 Presentations will be given by the projects' creators and producers, with assistance from high-profile mentors from the animation industry.
 There will also be plenty of time built into the schedule for meetings and casual networking, making it easy for attendees to follow up immediately on the projects they like most.
 AAS is neither a conference nor a market, but rather an event that aims to facilitate international financing and co-prodsuction connections for projects from the region.

 AAS 2014 is set to take place from December 3 to 5 in Hanoi, Vietnam.
 The event has been optimally timed to run just before Asia Television Forum (December 9-12), with a weekend in between to explore Vietnam and travel to Singapore.